The Ebony Horse: South Asia

+Stith Thompson and Warren Roberts's Types of Indic Oral Tales registers the existence of tale type 575, "The Prince's Wings", in modern Indian and South Asian sources.
+In the Indic type, the hero finds the flying horse (or other wooden mechanism), flies away to another kingdom and courts the local princess; they later escape on the mechanism, but are separated when it burns down; after their separation, they reunite.

-Charles Swynnerton published another Indian tale titled Prince Ahmed and the Flying Horse: Prince Ahmed likes to play with the sons of a goldsmith, an ironsmith, an oilman, and a carpenter, much to his father's disgust.
+Charles Swynnerton published an Upper Indus tale from Punjab with the title Prince Ahmed and the Flying Horse: Prince Ahmed likes to play with the sons of a goldsmith, an ironsmith, an oilman, and a carpenter, much to his father's disgust.
 The king decided to imprison the four youths, but the prince, their friends, intercedes in their favour: all four should prove their skills.
 The four fashion, respectively, six brazen fishes, two large iron fishes, two artificial giants and at last a wooden horse.
 Prince Ahmed climbs the horse and flies to regions unknown, where he romances a princess and brings her back to his homeland.